 Society creates opportunity for the intellectual learning personality.

 They are coached all the way through their school years to their first job.
-Their

-out of harmony with the system.
+are out of harmony with the system.

 People with an intellectual learning personality are viewed as high on

 the social ladder.
 People with a dexterity learning personality are low on